Papu Gómez: Sevilla

 On 26 January 2021, La Liga club Sevilla announced the signing of Gómez on a deal running until June 2024.
 He made his debut for the club on 2 February, playing 60 minutes of Sevilla's 1–0 victory against Almería in the Copa del Rey.
 Four days later, he scored his first Sevilla goal in a 3–0 win over Getafe.
+On 1 September 2023, Gómez and Sevilla reached an agreement to terminate his contract with one year left.

+Monza

+On 29 September 2023, Gomez joined Italian club Monza on a free transfer.

+On 20 October 2023, Monza announced that Gómez had been found to have failed an anti-doping test, resulting in a two-year ban for the player.
+Gómez took the drug terbutaline in October 2022, during his time with Sevilla.

+Padova

+On 11 July 2025, Gómez signed a two-year contract with Padova in Serie B. He would continue to train individually, away from the team, until the expiration of his ban term.